Is Tonix Pharmaceuticals Holding Corp. (TNXP) a Keeper?

 Tonix Pharmaceuticals Holding Corp.
-(NASDAQ:TNXP) went down by -0.24% from its latest closing price compared to the recent 1-year high of $2.46.
-The company’s stock price has collected -4.99% of loss in the last five trading sessions.
+(NASDAQ:TNXP) went down by -4.51% from its latest closing price compared to the recent 1-year high of $2.46.
+The company’s stock price has collected 29.78% of gains in the last five trading sessions.
 Press Release reported on 01/14/21 that Tonix Pharmaceuticals Announces Publication of Patent Application for TNX-1500 (Monoclonal Antibody Anti-CD40-Ligand) in Development for Preventing and Treating Organ Transplant Rejection and Treating Autoimmune Conditions

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.